International District/Chinatown station: Future

-International District/Chinatown station will become the transfer point between the north–south 1 Line and the east–west 2 Line when the latter opens in 2024, connecting Seattle to Mercer Island, Bellevue, and Redmond.
+International District/Chinatown station will become the transfer point between the north–south 1 Line and the east–west 2 Line when the latter opens in 2026, connecting Seattle to Mercer Island, Bellevue, and Redmond.
 The new line required the construction of a turnback track between the existing tracks and platforms, as well as reconfiguration of other tracks in the former bus layover area.

 As part of the Sound Transit 3 program, approved by voters in 2016, International District/Chinatown station will be the terminus of a second downtown light rail tunnel, running under 5th Avenue and towards South Lake Union.
 The tunnel, part of a line serving Lower Queen Anne and Ballard, is scheduled to open in 2036.
 Alternative options for the tunnel include platforms under Union Station or 4th Avenue to facilitate transfers at King Street Station, with a shallow platform at 80 to 90 ft or a deeper platform at 200 ft depending on the option.
-The expected disruption associated with constructing a station at either location has led to community opposition and delays in planning the final alignment for the project.
+The expected multi-year disruption associated with constructing a station at either location has led to community opposition and delays in planning the final alignment for the project.
 Some community activists have proposed a no-build alternative to prevent displacement, which earned the support of boardmember Joe McDermott.

-Another option, to build the transfer platform adjacent to Pioneer Square station, emerged in 2022 and is under consideration.
+A request to study a new option to build a transfer platform adjacent to Pioneer Square station was introduced by Seattle mayor Bruce Harrell in 2022.
+A second station on the south side of the Chinatown–International District would be built near South Dearborn Street at 6th Avenue South.
+The concept had been introduced by Greg Smith, a real estate developer who owns land at the proposed south station site that he had planned to redevelop into offices and retail.
+The King County government also announced plans to redevelop its civic campus near Pioneer Square station into a mixed-use neighborhood centered around the north station in the new option.
+The proposed "north–south" option was opposed by local residents, who formed a citizens' group to organize protests at Sound Transit board meetings; the board voted to continue studying the option but declined to select a preferred alternative in March 2023.
+A study into the three remaining alternatives—under 4th Avenue at King Street Station, the north–south split stations, and a revived "diagonal" station east of 5th Avenue—was published in November 2024.
+A preferred alternative is planned to be selected by the Sound Transit board in 2025.